 6 May 2022 - Namche to Khyangjuma via Khunde & Kumjung

-Namche Bazaar is at 3,450 metres and one should spend 2 nights there for acclimatisation before proceeding on the Everest Base Camp trek.
+Namche Bazaar is at an altitude of 3,450 metres and one should spend 2 nights there for acclimatisation before proceeding on the Everest Base Camp trek.
 For our acclimatisation day we chose to do a half day acclimatisation walk to the villages of Khunde (3,840 metres), Kumjung (3,780 metres) and Khyangjuma (3,550 metres).

 Unfortunately we had woken up to cloudy weather and after walking for an hour it rained a little and got colder.
 As a result we didn't see the mountains at all and it was a dreary walk.
 This bad weather was unfortunately meant to continue for a few days.